This article is part of a developing story.

 MSF calls for medical evacuations without prejudice to Palestinians' right to return

-There are over 95,000 wounded Palestinians in Gaza and very few hospitals left to provide the care they need.
-Among the wounded are thousands of patients requiring complex and sustained medical care that is not available in Gaza.
-There are also many Gazans with chronic diseases, including cancer, and other health issues who need to be evacuated in order to access lifesaving care.
+Thousands of Palestinians in Gaza require complex and sustained medical care that is unavailable in the Strip due to the collapse of its health system during the war.
 Israel must resume issuing medical referral permits for treatment in the West Bank and Jerusalem for severe cases that cannot be treated in Gaza.
 All medical referrals, patients, and their caregivers must be guaranteed safe, voluntary, and dignified return to Gaza.

 “Of the eight cases for which we applied for medical evacuation in August, only three were approved with their caretakers by the Israeli authorities,” says Dr. Hani Isleem, MSF project coordinator for medical evacuations from Gaza.